 Acrylic sheets have several advantages over glass and other plastic materials.
 Their surface hardness is significantly higher while being lightweight.
 They are also shatter-resistant, and they have high UV stability.

 Acrylic is considered safe, with low hazard possibilities.
 It does not contain Bisphenol A (BPA) found in many other plastics.
-Studies show that BPA may have hazardous risks to the health.
+Studies show that BPA may have hazardous risks to health.
 Since Acrylic is free from BPA, your safety is guaranteed.

 You can use a router to cut acrylic for curved or straight cuts.
 A router with a collar and guide will be best for curved cuts.
-Cutting acrylic on CNC router requires the use of a specialized bit.
+Cutting acrylic on a CNC router requires the use of a specialized bit.
 It would help if you also cut at a steady rate while keeping the acrylic cool at all times.